open-quantum-safe/boringssl/README.md

 The fork can also be built with shared libraries, to do so, run `cmake -DBUILD_SHARED_LIBRARIES=ON -GNinja ..`.

 To execute the white-box and black-box tests, run `ninja run_tests` from the `build` directory.
-These largely exclude the OQS key-exchanges, which can be tested using `ninja run_oqs_tests`.
+These exclude the OQS key-exchange and digital signature algorithms, which can be tested using `ninja run_basic_oqs_tests` and `ninja run_full_oqs_tests`:

+- `ninja run_basic_oqs_tests` first tests all key-exchanges with the signature set to `oqs_sigdefault`, and then tests all signatures with the key-exchange algorithm set to `oqs_kemdefault`.
+- `ninja run_full_oqs_tests` tests all possible combinations of OQS key-exchange and signature schemes.

 ### Running